Map of project areas in Ecuador

-The project safeguards critically important habitats for many of Ecuador's rarest bird species, as well as a wide variety of other animals such as Jaguar and Howler Monkey.
+The project safeguards critically important habitats for many of Ecuador's rarest bird species including the Jocotoco Antpitta, as well as a wide variety of other animals such as Jaguar and Howler Monkey.

 Other projects in Ecuador:

-Although WLT has previously supported all four Ecuadorian partners with Buy an Acre funds, WLT is currently only funding land purchase in Ecuador through the Buy an Acre.
+Although WLT has previously supported all four Ecuadorian partners with Buy an Acre funds, WLT is currently only funding land purchase in southern Ecuador through Buy an Acre.
 These funds are being used in partnership with NCI to create new nature reserves or extend existing ones.